 - clothing for CCW

 [Ed. note: Since this article was written, Ayoob released a new book called Deadly Force: Understanding Your Right to Self Defense.
-This new book is an updated version of In the Gravest Extreme and should be referred to now.]
+This new book is essentially an updated and expanded version of In the Gravest Extreme and should be referred to now.]

 Additionally, Ayoob suggests the book Stressfire for learning how to shoot under extreme stress.
 I also suggest the video of the same name.
 I read Stressfire many years ago, and learned a lot from it.
 However, when I picked up the Stressfire video last year, it was a significant step forward in understanding the shooting concepts Ayoob puts forth.

 The Gun Digest Book of Concealed Carry is an excellent book, and worth the $27.99 price tag.
-As with a great many things, this book can be found much cheaper on Amazon, where the book sells for less than $20: a true bargain.
+As with a great many things sold there, the Massad Ayoob book frequently sells for less than retail making it a true bargain.